On the termination of flips for log canonical generalized pairs: Preliminaries

-In the notation from Definition \ref{dfn:flip} we emphasize that $ (X^+,B^+ + M^+) $ is the log canonical model of $ (X,B+M) $ over $ W $ by definition.
-Consequently, a flip is unique, if it exists.
+With the same notation as in the above definition, we emphasize that $ (X^+,B^+ + M^+) $ is the log canonical model of $ (X,B+M) $ over $ W $ by definition.
+Consequently, a flip is unique, if it exists, see Lemma \ref{lem:mapfromMMtoCM}.
 However, the existence of flips for g-pairs is not known yet in full generality; we refer to \cite[Section 4]{BZ16} and \cite[\S 3.1]{HanLi} for known special cases.

-The next result, often referred to as the \emph{mononicity lemma}, describes the behaviour of log discrepancies under a flip and follows immediately by \cite[Lemma 2.8(ii)]{LMT}.
+The next result, often referred to as the \emph{mononicity lemma}, describes the behaviour of log discrepancies under a flip and follows immediately from Lemma \ref{lem:monotonicity_discrep}(ii).

 \begin{lem} Let $ (X/Z,B+M) $ be an lc g-pair.
 If $ \pi \colon (X,B+M) \dashrightarrow (X^+,B^+ + M^+) $ is a $ (K_X+B+M) $-flip over $Z$, then for any divisorial valuation $E$ over $X$ we have

 and the strict inequality holds if and only if either $\Center_{X}E$ is contained in the flipping locus or $\Center_{X^+}E$ is contained in the flipped locus. \end{lem}